mgsloan/squarespace-escape-suppressor/readme.md

 # Squarespace Escape Suppressor

-Browser extension to work around bizarre Squarespace site default of prompting for login when you press escape.
+Browser extension which disables Squarespace site's behavior of redirecting to login when Escape key is pressed.

 The extension only suppresses escape for Squarespace sites, when no input is focused.
 It detects whether the page is a Squarespace site